Is it safe or even legal for passengers to ride inside your camper trailer while you’re driving?

 What if your spouse wants to feed the kids and put them down for a nap in their beds while you’re on the road?

-Today, we’ll talk about the legal and safety considerations for having passengers in your camper.
+Today, we’ll discuss the legal and safety considerations for passengers in your camper.

 Let’s dive in!

 Define Your RV Type

 Every state allows passengers in a motorhome.
 That’s not an issue.
 However, the states have various opinions on allowing passengers in towable RVs and even truck campers.

 So don’t assume it’s okay for your spouse to ride in your travel trailer if you see something saying it’s okay in fifth wheels.
 And don’t expect passengers in your truck camper to be legal in California if it’s legal in Arizona.